jredondo92/npaw-sheets-reports/src/client/README.md

 You'll need to declare the following in [webpack.config.js](../../webpack.config.js):

 - **name**: just a name to print in the webpack console, e.g. 'CLIENT - Dialog Demo'
-- **entry**: the path to the entry point for the app, e.g. './src/client/dialog-auth/index.js'
+- **entry**: the path to the entry point for the app, e.g. './src/client/dialogAuth/index.js'
 - **filename**: the name of the html file that is generated.
 The server code will reference this filename to load the app into a dialog window.
-E.g. 'dialog-auth'
+E.g. 'dialogAuth'
-- **template**: the path to the HTML template for the app, e.g. './src/client/dialog-auth/index.html'
+- **template**: the path to the HTML template for the app, e.g. './src/client/dialogAuth/index.html'

 ### Adding or removing an entrypoint